INTRODUCTION

 FREQUENTLY ASKED QUESTIONS

-How long does blurry vision from blood sugar last?
+Q2: How long does the connection between blood sugar and blurry vision last?

 CONCLUSION